-Mark McEnallay
+Name: Mark McEnallay

-Additional Non Psychology Director
+Title: Additional Non-Psychology Director

-FCPA, FAICD, FGIA
+Qualifications: FCPA, FAICD, FGIA

-Mark's term as an Additional Non Psychology Director commenced on 23 November 2020.
+Experience and expertise: Mark's term as an Additional Non-Psychology Director commenced on 23 November

+2020.
 The Board reappointed Mark in February 2023 for a second term that will end at the conclusion of the 2026 AGM.
 Mark is an experienced senior finance executive and Non-Executive Director.
 He spent much of his early executive career in financial positions within manufacturing operations in Australia and internationally.
 After returning to Australia, he worked with Reckitt & Colman (now Reckitt Benckiser), Hitachi Data systems, Victa lawnmowers and ASX listed Medical Australia Limited.
 More recently, Mark has focused on governance roles, being the Company Secretary and Executive General Manager of Governance, Risk and Compliance of RSL LifeCare Limited, an Australian top 100 aged care provider, from 2017 until 2019.
-He sits on the board of Link Wentworth Housing Limited, a social and affordable housing provider, chaired their Risk and Audit committee from 2013 until 2021 and was their Company Secretary from 2016-2017.
+He sits on the Board of Link Wentworth Housing Limited, a social and affordable housing provider, chaired their Risk and Audit Committee from 2013 until 2021 and was their member

+Company Secretary from 2016-2017.

-Chair - Finance, Investment & Audit Committee
+Special responsibilities: Chair - Finance, Investment & Audit Committee; Digital Transformation Committee